Banner

 Hopkins Award Requirements

-1. The nominee must have a minimum of three years of full-time teaching experience at any K-12 level.
+1. The nominee must have a minimum of three years of full-time U.S. teaching experience at any K-12 level.

 2. The nominee must be teaching at least one unit per year on natural resources.
 Natural resources are defined as Earth materials used by civilizations past and present, such as: